natlee-the-anteel/reactrv1.0/README.md

 ---------------------------------------------
 please contact natlee@nuevaschool.org for a copy of current citations, if help is needed, or want to reach out.
 ## 1. System Preparation
-Before installing the software, you must prepare the MacOS environment to handle developer tools and older bioinformatics binaries.
+Before installing the software, you must prepare the MacOS environment to handle developer tools and older bioinformatics binaries. you must also download java.

     xcode-select --install
     softwareupdate --install-rosetta --agree-to-license